Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: GENERAL APPROACH

-which proves the claimed set inclusion. \end{proof} Note that for $p=\infty$ the inclusion in Lemma~\ref{lem:embedding} is an equality due to~\eqref{eq:Finf}, whereas for all finite $p$, the inclusion is not tight: there exist $f$ in the product of component classes with $\sum_{k=1}^C \|f_k\|^p > \Lambda^p$ that are thus not in $\F$ and not in $\tilde{\F}\subset\F$.
-However, the interest of this inclusion lies at another level, namely, the fact that decomposition results available for products of independent classes can help us to bound the Rademacher complexity of $\L_{\tilde{\F}}$.
+which proves the claimed set inclusion. \end{proof} Note that for $p=\infty$ the product class $\Pi_p$ in Lemma~\ref{lem:embedding} is exactly $\F$ due to~\eqref{eq:Finf}, whereas for all finite $p$, $\Pi_p$ is strictly larger than $\F$ and thus $\tilde{\F}$: there exist $f$ in the product of component classes with $\sum_{k=1}^C \omega(f_k)^p > \Lambda^p$ that are thus not in $\F$ and not in $\tilde{\F}\subset\F$.
+Therefore, the inclusion provided by Lemma~\ref{lem:embedding} is not tight, but its interest lies at another level, namely, the fact that decomposition results available for products of independent classes can help us to bound the Rademacher complexity of $\L_{\tilde{\F}}$.

 Instead of deriving a generic framework with cumbersome notations that would encompass many different settings but would also hide the simplicity of the approach, the following illustrates the application of the method on a few examples.
 In particular, we detail below the settings of switching regression and center-based clustering, for which decomposition results can be found in the literature.
-Then, we will show in Sect.~\ref{sec:subspace} how to develop the complete workflow for subspace clustering from the definition of the loss function to the derivation of efficient bounds.
+Then, we will show in Sect.~\ref{sec:subspace} how to develop the complete workflow for subspace clustering from the definition of the loss function to the derivation of efficient bounds, including the obtention of a decomposition result.

 For all these settings we shall derive error bounds with a dependence on $C$ characterized by $p$ via the function